CAB Logo - Adviceguide home page link

 • inspect a copy of the valuation list – see below

-• look at the council tax banding lists published on the internet by the Valuation Office Agency at: (New window) www.voa.gov.uk
+• look at the council tax banding lists published on the internet by the Valuation Office Agency at www.voa.gov.uk

-• check with your local authority in advance of receiving a council tax bill
+• check with your local council in advance of receiving a council tax bill

-• if you are the liable person, you can also find the valuation band from the council tax bill or from an alteration to the valuation list by the listing officer.
-(For more information about who is a liable person, see under the heading Who has to pay council tax.)
+• if you are the liable person, you can also find the valuation band from the council tax bill or from an alteration to the valuation list by the listing officer

-A copy of the valuation list is kept at the local authority's main offices and is available for public inspection.
-Local authorities may also make the list available in other offices, including libraries.
-You can look at and make copies of the valuation list at the local authority's office or at the local valuation office.
-There may be a small charge.
+A copy of the valuation list is kept at the local council's main offices and is available for public inspection.
+Local councils might also make the list available in other offices, including libraries.
+You can look at and make copies of the valuation list at the local council's office or at the local valuation office.
+There might be a small charge.

 If an alteration is made to the valuation list, including adding a new domestic property to the list, the listing officer will inform the liable person.